gdaverdin/bioinfo/Lab-9-:-Population-genomics.md

     1	17000	12	-1.84959
     1	18000	2	-0.512236

-Generate a histogram of Tajimas D using the hist() function in R.
+Generate a both a scatterplot along the chromosome and a histogram of Tajimas D using the hist() function in R.